tianhong1989/GridImageView/README.md

 #### 3. set the list of ImageUrl
 <pre>
-gridImageView.setImage(list, this);
+gridImageView.setImage(list, this,context);
 </pre>

 #### 4. Override the callback to load image and add a listener
 <pre>
 @Override
-  public void loadImage(ImageView imageView, String url) {
+  public void loadImage(ImageView imageView, String url,int index) {
     //load your image
   }
   @Override
-  public void onClickResponse(ImageView view, String url) {
+  public void onClickResponse(ImageView view, String url,int index) {
     //add the ClickListener of your ImageView
   }
 </pre>